Is Your Weight Gain Tied to Adrenal Dysfunction? 3 Steps to Recover Your Energy and Shed the Pounds

 The adrenals need minerals to thrive.
 Eat plenty of ocean vegetables and supplement with the highest quality blend of humic, fulvic, micro, and macro minerals and amino acids found in Ancient Earth Minerals.
 These organic compounds enhance mineral and trace element uptake and support detoxification, rebuilding cellular energy.

 Remember, stress is mostly perceived.
-Adrenal burnout typically involves more than one lifestyle factor.
+Adrenal dysfunction typically involves more than one lifestyle factor.
 Because diet is something that we can control, it is the first step that we can take in managing stress.
-A program that sets out to both energize and detoxify the body can help us safely navigate through adrenal exhaustion into a healthier, happier state of being.
+A program that sets out to both energize and detoxify the body can help us safely navigate through adrenal repair into a healthier, happier state of being.

 If you rely on coffee, chocolate, and energy drinks to make it through the day, you may get a temporary boost, but you’ll also get a massive surge in cortisol.
 In the long run, this will make it even more difficult for your body to manage stress to support your health.

-When the adrenal glands become overworked and overtired, it leads to adrenal exhaustion.
+When the adrenal glands become overworked and overtired, it leads to adrenal dysfunction.
 You may feel fatigued, heavy, and susceptible to illness as the body is no longer able to maintain appropriate levels of cortisol.
-Common warning signs of adrenal exhaustion include weight gain, fatigue, mood changes, gut disorders, and a lower sex drive.
-Symptoms of adrenal burnout can progress as far as premature wrinkles, trouble sleeping, declined bone health, achy joints, and more.
+Common warning signs of adrenal dysfunction include weight gain, fatigue, mood changes, gut disorders, and a lower sex drive.
+Symptoms of adrenal dysfunction can progress as far as premature wrinkles, trouble sleeping, declined bone health, achy joints, and more.

 To restore adrenal health and improve your quality of life, put these simple tips into practice today: